UNIT- VI SOCIOLOGY AND EDUCATION

 SOCIOLOGY OF EDUCATION: CONCEPT AND ORIGIN

-After the Second World War it gained entity as separate subject of knowledge.
+Second World War it gained entity as separate subject of knowledge.

 Technological advancement and engagement of human capital (work force) in

-It gained interest and lot of sociological studies done on the subject.
+sociological studies done on the subject.
 Statistical and

 field research across numerous societies showed a persistent link between an individual's